raul89prado/VS-MoneyManager/README.md

-# VS-MoneyManager
+# VS-DB-AppData-maintenance
-I want a desktop app to help manage my Money
+I have a Money Management System DB and I need this app to help maintain my data.